Atlanta Disability Discrimination Attorneys

 • Providing readers or interpreters

 Employers may sometimes refuse to provide reasonable accommodations, citing that it would cause an "undue hardship."
 While the law allows employers to avoid certain accommodations in some circumstances, it also requires employers to engage in an "interactive process" or discussion to understand the employee's needs and offer alternatives if the requested accommodation is not feasible.
+If you have been refused reasonable accommodations, our Atlanta disability discrimination lawyer can determine if your employer has committed a failure to accommodate.

 As a job applicant, you are protected by law from being asked about your disabilities or the extent of them during a job interview.
 However, a prospective employer can ask if you are capable of performing the job's required duties with or without reasonable accommodations.
 The employer can also inquire about how you will carry out the job's tasks.
 While you cannot be required to undergo a medical exam before being offered a job, a medical exam can be a condition of the job offer if certain conditions are met.
 For example, if all entering employees in the job category must take the medical exam, if the exam is relevant to the job, and if the exam is consistent with the employer's business needs.
 Information generated by the medical exam cannot be used to reject your employment unless it shows that you cannot fulfill an essential job requirement that is necessary for the employer to conduct business.
-If a reasonable accommodation would enable you to perform the essential job functions, the employer cannot refuse to hire you based on your disability.
-After being hired, an employer cannot make medical inquiries or require medical exams unless it is job-related and consistent with business necessity.
-Exceptions to this rule include fitness-for-duty exams for law enforcement officers or return-to-duty certifications for employees whose job-related health is crucial for safety.

-What you can recover in your disability discrimination case depends on whether your case is brought under the ADA or the Rehabilitation Act, or both.
+What you can recover in your disability discrimination case depends on whether your case is brought under the ADA, or the Rehabilitation Act, or both.
 The ADA applies to private employers with 15 or more employees, as well as counties and cities and some state governments.
 The Rehabilitation Act applies to employers who receive federal financial assistance.

 Under the ADA and the Rehabilitation Act, you can recover: